sendgrid/sendgrid-ruby/README.md

 #### Setting Params

-Params can be set in the usual Ruby ways, incluring a block or a hash.
+Params can be set in the usual Ruby ways, including a block or a hash.

 ````ruby
 mail = SendGrid::Mail.new do |m|